 Micro-credentials are small packets of learning and skills acquisition that may be recognised by a digital certificate or badge.
 They may be standalone qualifications or the starting point for degree-level study.
 The COVID-19 pandemic has brought such flexibility into sharper focus, as an increasing number of people are expected to seek opportunities for upskilling and career change using online platforms.

-Building on previous work in Scotland and Australia, this project aims to explore the potential development of micro-credentials in relation to Graduate Apprentice programmes and work-based learning, their understanding by stakeholders, and their increasing relevance in our current disrupted circumstances.
+Building on previous work in Scotland and Australia, this project explored the potential development of micro-credentials in relation to Graduate Apprentice programmes and work-based learning, their understanding by stakeholders, and their increasing relevance in our current disrupted circumstances.

-A number of universities across Scotland are working collaboratively to research micro-credentials from various stakeholder perspectives.
+Held on 5 Mar 2021, Dr Joy Perkins at the University of Aberdeen explored details of Scottish universities who are working collaboratively to research micro-credentials from various stakeholder perspectives.
 A key aspect of this collaborative research is to explore employer awareness and use of micro-credentials in the workplace, for example in continuing professional development (CPD) and recruitment activities.
 As part of this research, the project team is hosting an online, employer-facing event.
 Employers and employees involved in recruitment, HR recruiters and senior managers from business, industry and the third sector are welcome to attend.
-For further event details contact: Dr Joy Perkins, Educational & Employability Development Adviser, University of Aberdeen.

 The Rise of the Microcredential - What's in it for Students?

-We would like to invite current and prospective students to a 90 minute interactive workshop led by Pete Evans, Senior Teaching Fellow from the University of Edinburgh to explore these issues and identify how micro-credentials and digital badges might be best developed in Higher Education in Scotland.
+Held on 13 May 2021, this 90 minute interactive workshop led by Pete Evans, Senior Teaching Fellow from the University of Edinburgh explored how micro-credentials and digital badges might be best developed in Higher Education in Scotland.